 2.3.4 Determination of Ash

 2.0gm of the sample were weighed into a porcelain crucible.
-This was transferred into the muffle furnace set at 550°C and left for about 4 hours.
-About this time, it had turned to white ash.
-The crucible and its content were cooled to about 100ºC in air, then room temperature in a desiccator and weighed.
+This was transferred into the muffle furnace set at 550°C and left for approximately 4 hours.
+At this time, it turned into white ash.
+The crucible and its contents were cooled to approximately 100 °C in air, then at room temperature in a desiccator, and weighed.
 This was done in duplicate.
-The percentage ash was calculated from the formula below:
+The percentage of ash was calculated using the following formula:

 %DryMatter=WeightofAshWeightofSampleX100